idkgoodman/Packet-client-paste/README.md

 daze dont touch me plz.
 A packet client paste (dont know how to code, dont expect this project be good) idk how to compile, compile t myself
 # idk
-rename git, idea to .git and .idea
+rename git, idea, vs to .git, .idea, .vs